Blazkowiz47/personal-logs/20 PhD/2 Areas/Literature Review/Papers Database.md

 # Papers Database

-This page tracks all research papers I've read or plan to read for my PhD research.
+This page tracks all research papers I've read or plan to read for my PhD research in Presentation Attack Detection.

 ## Quick Stats
 ```dataview